Friendly Fires

 Who did?

-EG: I can’t remember, I’d never heard of
+EG: I can’t remember, I’d never heard of him before.

 EM: The guy had billions of friends on MySpace.
 I think that was the reason he won.